ZenXChaos/MapleStorySDLCPP/README.md

 Sprites should all be on one row.
 Multi-row spritesheets are not supported at this time.

+### Code has been tested only on Windows Visual Studio 2015 - On windows 10.
+You may need to retarget to get things working!

 This project is very active, and contributions are welcome! (:

 [Follow me on Twitter](https://twitter.com/ZenXChaos)